clux/posts/2011-03-20-tournament-seeding-placement/README.md

-As a small effort in self-gratification after finishing uni, I looking into getting tournament scheduling possibilities into old clux.org.
+A particularly hard problem with tournament scheduling.

 This turned out to take a little more mental effort than I expected.
-In particular, the problem of how to order seeds into the tournament bracket seemed almost a bit random.
+The problem of how to order seeds into the tournament brackets seemed almost a bit random.
 But after some hours on the couch with pen and paper and ivc to talk to, we found a sensible solution.

 ## Intro